Gang Alternative, Inc.

 Our Leadership includes a Board of Directors with representatives from the public and Private sectors.
 The Chief Executive Officer, with the assistance of the Executive and Management teams, oversees a staff of approximately 80 employees, as a well as a cadre of interns and volunteers.
 Staff members are fluent in English, French, Haitian Creole, and Spanish, and have a wealth of experience in social services.
 In addition, the staff is deeply rooted in the community and intimately familiar with key community personalities andinstitutions.
 They are in tune with the many challenges facing our children and families.

-GA holds accreditation and licenses from CARF, the Department of Children and Families, and Green Apple.
+GA holds accreditation and licenses from CARF, the Department of Children and Families, and Green Apple and has been CARF accredited since 2016.